 Finally, if you are a member of a cycling club or cycling association, take a look at the insurance offered as it may just be the reason you registered in the first place.
 Provincial cycling associations in Canada typically offer race day coverage and sometimes additional crash and injury-related coverage even when not racing.
 In some cases, the benefits extend to other aspects of traveling with a bike - so take a look.
 As an aside, we highly recommend joining an association near you for the insurance benefits and to support cycling in your local community.
 They do great work to grow the sport and make cycling safer for everyone.

 Regardless of where you seek coverage, pay special attention to exclusions pertaining to the activity that you are embarking on.
 Things like “extreme sports” are often excluded.
-And while we know your 200 kilometer ride over a mountain pass isn’t an extreme sport, the insurance company may not agree.
+And, while we know your 200 kilometer ride over a mountain pass isn’t an extreme sport, the insurance company may not agree.
 When in doubt, always consult with an insurance expert, such as a broker, for advice.
-Tell them exactly what you plan to do and follow their lead.
+Tell them what you plan to do.

 More on insurance?
 Well, yes, because we really care about our bikes and they’re more difficult to insure than makes us happy.
 The risks are always there, but they come into focus when traveling with a bike.
 The problem, of course, is that bikes have become rather expensive and can have a propensity to wander off.
 While there are bits of coverage in a variety of places while you travel, there often isn’t enough in any one place to fully cover your fancy new rig.
 Even those stand-alone travel insurance policies are likely to have limits below the value of your bike.

-Most airlines provide some coverage for lost baggage and checking the conditions of carriage will tell you exactly how much.
+Most airlines provide some coverage for lost baggage.
+Checking the conditions of carriage will tell you exactly how much.
 If you have connections with different airlines on your voyage, it will typically be the last airline which handles any claims.
-Typical limits could be just $1,000 - $2,000 which isn’t sufficient to cover the full cost of a modern bike plus bike bag and contents.
+Typical limits could be just $1,000 - $2,000, which isn’t sufficient to cover the full cost of a modern bike plus bike bag and contents.